The Ledge

 WOMAN

 Truly only the very thin can wear clothes.
-Even on an average body the art is instantly lost, the temple crumples into the curves and lumpens of mediocrity and at once disappears, swallowed by the gaping hole of their king appetite.
-They do not see anything.
+Even on an average body the art is instantly lost, the temple crumples into the curves and lumpens of mediocrity and at once disappears, swallowed by the gaping maw of their King Appetite.
 They know not what they miss.
 Its only saving grace is that the vision becomes invisible rather than corrupted, hiding in itself upon an unworthy bearer and reemerging perfectly in its full display on the worthy.
 This is the high art and resistance of fae silks.
-And who is worthy?
-Why, its very design has written their names!
+And who are the worthy?
+The very design has their names written in it!

-There must always be someone worthy, or else all was for naught.
-I will never convince myself that whole designed realities given to undeserving eyes being completely unheard is any kind of blessing.
-It is a great tragedy for something to be created for this world and unused.
-But that is a daily tragedy, itself largely swallowed in this disorganized life and its so-called venerated laws of motion.
-The war between body and spirit shall never cease.
-I recede to make room for the vision, so that what wants to be seen can come into the world through me.
+There must always be the worthy, or else all was for naught.
+I will never convince myself that whole designed realities going unheard by deaf ears is any kind of blessing.
+It is a great tragedy for something to be created and go and unused.
+But that is a great daily tragedy whose magnitude goes also unseen, swallowed like a whale by this disorganized swarm of life and its so-called venerated laws of motion.
+The war between body and spirit shall never cease and neither shall I. I recede to make room for the vision, so that what wants to be seen can come into the world through me.

-She admires how the fabric drapes over her bony shoulders; the slightest added sharpness to the angle sets it in place to run down the guiderails of her thin arms and hang from her neck so that each carmine flower lays flat against the softly rolling landscape of her torso, rolling gently in the subtlest mounds of a moving artwork of gradient shadows from collar to hip in neat uninterrupted lines.
+She admires how the fabric drapes over her bony shoulders; the slightest added sharpness to the angle sets it in place to run down the guiderails of her thin arms and hang from her neck so that each tiny carmine flower lays flat against the barely rolling landscape of her torso, gently pressed on the subtlest mounds of a moving artwork of gradient shadows from collar to hip in neat uninterrupted lines.

 Not before this winter could even I do its intricacies justice.
 But now I have the eyes to see its intention for the world.
 My eyes are ever re-seeing on this journey that never lacks for deeper truths.
-Before it would come through in glimmers, when I wavered on the line, skirting from one side to the other, keeping the vision a slave to chance blinking in at favorable alignments between posture and light, blinking out with the swish of my arm.
-Mere suggestion is its own magic, of course, but it is beginner's magic, the spell of the nymph who gives a mortal his first taste of the woodland edge.
+Before it would come through in glimmers, when I skirted around the line, keeping the vision a slave to chance, blinking in at favorable alignments between posture and light, blinking out with the swish of my arm.
+Mere suggestion is its own magic, of course, but it is beginner's magic, the spell of the nymph who gives a mortal his first taste of the wood.
 It is the magic of those insecure in themselves.
 Easy magic.
-Great fun to dally in... a difficult flirtation to renounce, for it was all so I could merely enjoy myself, and that was needed for a time.
-But any flirtation is not true devotion....
+Great fun to dally in... and a difficult flirtation to renounce, for it was all so I could merely enjoy myself, and that was needed for a time.
+But any flirtation is not true....

-She hangs her head, overcome with sudden feeling.
+She hangs her head, overcome with sudden remorse.

 WOMAN

 Is this why he has kept me at bay?
 For indulging too long in nymphatic idleness?
 Now in the depths of this winter I have received his message.
-I understand what he wanted to tell me, what he couldn't say any other way.
-There are many truths one cannot tell or even show.
-Their instructor is silence.
+I understand what he wanted to tell me, what he couldn't say any other way than by silence.
 He is the master of silence.
+There are many truths that live there, that one cannot tell or show.

 INT.
 CAFE MAIN